On divisorial (i) classes: Generalization of Nagata's correspondence.

-\begin{remark} As Example~\ref{eg:ex1} illustrates, Theorem~\ref{thm:weyl3} does not hold without the effectivity hypothesis of $(-1)$ classes.
-This is because the condition of Theorem~\ref{thm:noether2}, namely $d\geq m_i$ for all $1\leq i\leq s$, is not invariant under Cremona transformations.
-So without the effectivity hypothesis of the divisors, Theorem~\ref{thm:noether2} can not be applied repeatedly. \end{remark}
+\begin{remark} As Example~\ref{eg:ex1} illustrates, Theorem~\ref{thm:weyl3} does not hold without the effectivity hypothesis of divisorial $(i)$ classes.
+This is because the condition of Theorem~\ref{thm:noether2}, namely $d\geq m_k$ for all $1\leq k\leq s$, is not invariant under Cremona transformations.
+So without the effectivity hypothesis of the divisors, Theorem~\ref{thm:noether2} cannot be applied repeatedly. \end{remark}